Stupv/collabmd-aie/README.md

 - **No migration** — point CollabMD at an existing markdown folder, diagram workspace, Obsidian-style vault, or git-backed docs repo
 - **Local-files-first** — your filesystem remains the source of truth
 - **Realtime collaboration** — multiple people can edit the same file at the same time via Yjs
+- **External edit sync** — changes made from tools like Obsidian or direct file writes are reflected back into open documents and the file explorer
 - **Markdown with context** — live preview, wiki-links, backlinks, outline, quick switcher, and scroll sync
 - **Source-anchored comments** — comment on lines or selected text with inline markers, preview bubbles, and thread cards
 - **Collaboration built in** — collaborator presence, follow mode, and team chat